+Your concerns to Council previous

+response Council officer response

+The Acquiring Authorities power to compulsorily acquire land is limited to the extent of the PAO on the property.
+If Latrobe City Council needed to acquire an area larger than the PAO, we would have to negotiate this purchase as part of the compensation terms' in my opinion this is short sighted and could lead to our client (or either neighbour) getting stuck.
+If more/different land is required from a neighbouring parcel but the neighbour refuses to negotiate with Council, then it's ultimately the developer who goes first that will have to compromise and be unduly burdened.
+This is the main point of our submission, and I don't feel like your response addresses this.
+I'm asking you/Council to increase the PAO area which then put Council in the situation of negotiating backwards (need less and compensate less), should they find themselves in the unlikely position of needing to acquire land.
 Oversizing the PAO may open Latrobe City Council up to compensation claims that are not triggered under the proposed PAO.
 Under the Land Acquisition and Compensation Act 1986 (the Act), a landowner is eligible for compensation if a PAO is applied to their property and then removed without the land ever being acquired by the Acquiring Authority.
 The compensation would reflect the loss experienced by the landowner because the use of their land was restricted while the PAO was in effect.
 I understand that the areas in play are not of significant size, but they are still large enough for a risk to have been identified by Council.

-Council is unlikely to get stuck in negotiating additional land (if it is deemed to be required at the time of acquisition) because the Act and the Land Acquisition and Compensation Regulations 2021 set out the process and timeframes acquisition has to be completed in.
+Council is unlikely to get stuck in negotiating additional land (if it is deemed to be required at the time of acquisition and Compensation Regulations 2021 set out the process and timeframes acquisition has to be completed in.
 In the process, the Acquiring Authority (Latrobe City Council) can only make two offers, the second of which is in response to a counteroffer.
 If the Acquiring Authorities second offer is not accepted, the negotiation is referred to the Victorian Civil and Administrative Tribunal (VCAT) for determination.
 At VCAT, Council would outline why the additional land is required and why the offer is fair and in accordance with the Act and Regulations.
-VCAT will then make a determination on the compensation payable and the terms of that compensation.
-VCAT may not agree the additional land take is acceptable, but council officers believe such that the risk of such a decision is a preferrable risk to the risk the PAO may end up on land never required for a drainage reserve.

-It is not justified to change the size of the PAO on 23 Jason Street and 77 Ashley Avenue as:

-- a.
-No evidence of engagement with or consent to the change by 77 Ashley Avenue has been provided, yet the change would have implications for their property; - b.
+VCAT will then make a determination on the compensation payable and the terms of that compensation payable and the terms of that compensation vCAT may not agree the additional land take is acceptable, but council officers believe such that the risk of such a decision is a preferrable risk to the risk the PAO may end up on land never required for a drainage reserve.
+It is not justified to change the size of the PAO on 23 Jason Street and 77 Ashley Avenue has been provided, yet the change would have implications for their property; b.
 The change is counter to the approved